 Professor Sunita Sah is an Assistant Professor of Management and Organizations and the Balen Sesquicentennial Faculty Fellow at the Johnson Graduate School of Management, Cornell University.
 Professor Sah’s research focus is on institutional corruption, ethical decision-making, bias, transparency, improving decisions, influence and advice – in particular how professionals who give advice alter their behavior as a result of conflicts of interest and disclosure policies.
 Using a multi-method approach of lab and field experiments as well as qualitative analysis and utilizing large real-world archival data sets, Dr. Sah incorporates organizational behavior, psychology and behavioral economics theory to study different aspects of giving, and reacting to, biased or over-confident advice.

-Dr. Sah holds a PhD in Organizational Behavior from Carnegie Mellon University, an MBA from London Business School, an MB ChB (UK equivalent to the US MD) in Medicine and Surgery, and a BSc in Psychology from the University of Edinburgh.
+Dr. Sah holds a PhD and MS in Organizational Behavior from Carnegie Mellon University, an MBA with Distinction from London Business School, an MB ChB (UK equivalent to the US MD) in Medicine and Surgery, and a BSc (Hons) in Psychology from the University of Edinburgh.

-Prior to joining Georgetown faculty, Sunita held academic positions at the Fuqua School of Business at Duke University and the Edmond J. Safra Center for Ethics at Harvard University.
-Prior entering academia, Sunita worked as a Medical Doctor for the UK’s National Health Service, before going on to be Senior Consultant and European Marketing Director at IMS Health Consulting, and then Managing Director [CEO] of Organisational Dynamics Ltd.
+Dr. Sah has won best paper awards from the Academy of Management, Society of Business Ethics, Society of Judgment and Decision-Making and Society of Personality and Social Psychology, and scholar awards from Harvard University, Kellogg School of Management and the Medical Research Council.Prior to joining Cornell University, Dr. Sah held academic positions at Georgetown, Duke and Harvard Universities.
+Before entering academia, Dr. Sah worked as a Medical Doctor for the UK’s National Health Service, before going on to be Senior Consultant and European Marketing Director at IMS Health Consulting, and then Managing Director [CEO] of Organisational Dynamics Ltd.